Visual Studies PhD - FAQ

 What should my statement of purpose include?

 Your statement of purpose should describe your intended course of study at graduate school, explaining what you wish to accomplish and how your prior schooling, work experience or background has prepared you to begin.
-The statement of purpose is typically two to five pages long.
+Include any information that may aid the admissions committee in evaluating your preparation and qualifications for graduate study.
+The statement of purpose is typically 2-5 pages long, single or double-spaced.

 Are there minimum GPA or GRE scores for admission?